 To achieve development in the Retail Precinct in a Main Street style, dominated by ground floor retail uses.
-Main Street tenancies should be no greater than 500m, include active facades, have nil setbacks, car parking areas screened from the public domain and include elements that enhance the pedestrian public domain.
-Dwellings with any frontage at ground level exceeding two metres will not be permitted.
+Main Street tenancies should be no greater than 500m2, include active facades, have nil setbacks, car parking areas screened from the public domain and include elements that enhance the pedestrian public domain.
+Dwellings with any frontage at ground level other than to facilitate entry will not be permitted.
 Multiple dwellings are strongly encouraged on upper levels.